 ‘A plant is not just there to deliver incredible pleasure to us, which is very, very important and what gardens are primarily for in a way, but they do have a bigger, wider role too.
 Just sit and watch a plant.
 If you’ve got bees and butterflies visiting, it’s almost certain they’re not visiting an empty bar, they’re finding something in there.’

-1. Serve up a feast
+3. Serve up a feast for feathered friends

 Put out additional bird food during the spring breeding season to encourage birds to flock to your garden.
 If you have cats in the household ensure the bird feeders are placed out of immediately danger, because birds won’t settle if they feel threatened.